-Potential source and how to protect yourself from carbon monoxide gas on your boat
+Potential sources of carbon monoxide gas on your boat

 - When two vessels are tied to each other;

 - When you are docked alongside a seawall;

 - When your load causes the bow to ride high;